 Some of the gyms I’ve been to have hot tubs in the men’s locker room.

-- If there is already a guy in the hot tub and you must sit in the hot tub, sit as far away as possible.
+- If there is already a guy in the hot tub and you must sit in the hot tub, give him adequate personal space.

 - Always sit in the hot tub with swim shorts on and leave them on.
 I once had a guy sit in the hot tub fairly close to me and then he took off his swim shorts and sat them on the side of the hot tub.
 And, no, this was not a gay gym.
 Don’t ever do this!